 Everyone loves Italy.
 And why not?
 It’s a country of great passions: food, wine, sculpture and painting to name a few.
 So how do you choose where to go?
 To help you plan your dream trip, here is a list of the top 10 cities to visit in Italy popular with Rail Europe’s travelers.
-You can easily travel between any of these fabulous locations by train.
-But which to choose?
-When I needed help regarding Trenitalia trains and Italo trains, Rail Europe was there to assist.
-Plus, I was able to book my train tickets and rail passes from the comfort of home.
-Below you’ll see what gives each city its unique personality; its appeal to foodies, art-lovers, romantics and others… year after year.
+You can easily travel between any of these fabulous locations by Trenitalia and Italo trains (the two railway companies in Italy).
+Warning: severe wanderlust ahead.

-Why not visit the oldest university in the world, the University of Bologna, founded in 1088?
-Naturally, there’s plenty to study: from medieval, renaissance and baroque monuments to modern day industrial marvels like Ducati, headquartered there.
+Why not visit the oldest university in Europe, the University of Bologna, founded in 1088?
+Naturally, there’s plenty to study: from medieval, renaissance and baroque monuments to modern day industrial marvels like Ducati (motorcycles) headquartered there.
 More high-speed thrills?
 Travel by train from Bologna to Verona in just under an hour.

 What do you call a city dramatic enough to be the setting of three Shakespearean plays, and interesting enough to be named a UNESCO World Heritage Site?
 This is Verona.
 Along the Adige River, this picture-perfect city of cobblestone streets lined with medieval buildings, Roman sites and churches is second to none for inspiration.
 Known for its pink buildings and Juliet balcony (yes, one of those plays was Romeo and Juliet), a visit to this city will immerse you in the classic Italian experience.
 Want more inspiration?
 Venice is one of the perfect destinations for it.
 Verona to Venice is about an hour by train.